 All use of data is in compliance with the General Data Protection Regulation (GDPR).

-The legal basis for processing your personal data is that processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the data controller.
+The legal basis for processing your personal data is that it is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the data controller.

-Included in the above are certain special categories of personal information.
+This includes special categories of personal information.
 The legal basis for processing your sensitive personal data is that it is necessary for reasons of substantial public interest for the exercise of a function of the Crown, a Minister of the Crown, or a government department.

 Data matching by the Cabinet Office is subject to a Code of Practice.